risenyard/Game_of_Life/README.md

     3. Horizontal index increases from left to right.
 The valid horizontal coordinate values range between 0 - (width-1)

 ## Example (without DASK)
 The first parameter is the path of input file.
-The second parameter is the pathe of outfile.
+The second parameter is the path of output file.
 The third parameter is the number of generation.
 ```
 python game_no_dask.py test_data/input.txt test_data/output.txt 10
 ```